cuulee/f-stack/README.md

 F-Stack is an open source network framework with high performance based on DPDK.
 With follow characteristics

-1. Ultra high network performance which can achieve network card under full load, 10 million concurrent connection, five million RPS, 1 million CPS.
+1. Ultra high network performance which can achieve network card under full load, 10 million concurrent connection, 5 million RPS, 1 million CPS.
 2. Transplant FreeBSD 11.01 user space stack, provides a complete stack function, cut a great amount of irrelevant features.
 Therefore greatly enhance the performance.
 3. Support Nginx, Redis and other mature applications, service can easily use F-Stack
 4. With Multi-process architecture, easy to extend